lazarus4/Beforth/architecture/VM.md

 Fetch is a different operation depending on the address space.
 Code space may be internal or external flash, for example.
 There are two ways to handle this.
 One way is to have a smart fetch.
 The upper bits of the address determine where to read from.
 The other way is to provide separate words for the two kinds of fetch.
 There should be an option to use either smart or dumb fetch when compiling.
 System code can use either.
 User code has the option of using one or the other depending on an option setting.
 For example, legacy code might use @ to fetch from code space.
 That needs a smart fetch.
 But, new code could use @C to fetch from code space to allow a simpler @.
 ANS compatibility would be facilitated by `: @C @ ;`.

+Header space is used by the compiler, which is written in JS to facilitate loading of Forth.
+Header space needs to be accessible by the VM so that it can take over compilation duties as the system grows.
+The use of header space by the VM is optional.
+In the simplest configuration, the VM doesn't touch this space.

 Implementing the VM in JavaScript, the memory spaces are declared as Typed array.
 Native array is about the same, but there's no guarantee that native is 32-bit.
 DataView is very slow: Do not use.
 CM and DM are code and data memories respectively.
 For example:

 ```